beautiful-orca/JAudioSync/README.md

 - `git clone https://github.com/beautiful-orca/JAudioSync.git`
 - `cd JAudioSync`
 - Place mp3 fies in [./Music/](./Music/)
-    - make sure they are mp3 and are properly tagged title, artist and have property length
+    - make sure they are mp3 and are properly tagged title, artist and have the property length
 - Using VLC (or similar music player) to create a playlist of songs in [./Music/](./Music/)
     - Save Playlist as [./Music/Playlist.m3u8](./Music/Playlist.m3u8)
 - Run: `python JAudioSync.py [-h] [-t 18:55:00] [-p 0 | res] [-l | -playlist_name Playlist]`